What is LTV? Everything you need to know about affordability and mortgage deposits

 In recent decades, property prices reached unprecedented levels.
 At the same time however, wages didn’t keep pace.
 Additionally, inflation rates have jumped.
 As a result, first-time buyers now need huge deposits to get on the housing ladder.

-The average asking price for homes across the UK now sits at a little over £365,000, according to Rightmove.
+The average asking price for homes across the UK now sits at a little over £365,000 in mid-2022, according to Rightmove.
 For this price, a 20% deposit would be £73,000.
-With the UK average gross salary being around £37,000, it would likely be difficult even for couples to build up the funds needed.
-Indeed, recent research from Rightmove found that solo first-time buyers would need a deposit of almost £75,000 to get on the ladder.
+With the UK average gross salary sitting around £37,000 at the time, it would likely have been difficult even for couples to build up the funds needed.
+Indeed, research from Rightmove found that solo first-time buyers would need a deposit of almost £75,000 to get on the ladder.
+Of course, these issues may have only become more prevalent in more recent years.
 What is the LTV average now across the UK?
-In recent months, it sat at 77% for first time buyers, according to Fitch Ratings.
+In mid-2024, the average LTV mortgage held by a first-time buyer was 80%, according to Rightmove.

-As these costs continue to rise, more people will end up priced out of the property market altogether.
-Currently, around 65% of people in Britain own their own home, down from 71% in 2003.
+Where costs rise, more people will end up priced out of the property market altogether.
+In mid-2022 around 65% of people in Britain owned their own home, down from 71% in 2003.
 The numbers are worse for younger generations.
 The flow of new borrowers into the housing market aged 25 to 34 has fallen from a peak of 61% in 1996, to under 40% in 2016.
 The UK’s 20-somethings are unlikely to care about what is an LTV at all if they can barely build the savings needed in the first place.

-Source: BBC, BBC, Wales Online, Metro, Mortgage Solutions
+Source: BBC, BBC, Wales Online, Metro, Mortgage Solutions, Mortgage Solutions

 blog divider bottom